kleberrangel/tigerlinux.github.io/recipes/openstack/openstack-mitaka-with-ceph-backend/RECIPE-LAB-Ceph-Rados-Mitaka-PART2.md

 crudini --set /etc/glance/glance-api.conf glance_store rbd_store_ceph_conf /etc/ceph/ceph.conf
 ```

-**NOTE:** When creating your images, set the following properties on them:
+**NOTE:** CEPH Documentation recommends that the following properties must be set on any glance image to be used with CEPH:

 * hw_scsi_model=virtio-scsi
 * hw_disk_bus=scsi
 * hw_qemu_guest_agent=yes
 * os_require_quiesce=yes

+But, we found that the property "hw_disk_bus=scsi" is best to be set as "hw_disk_bus=virtio".
+We'll explain this later.

 Finally, we restart glance: